konstructio/kubefirst-docs/docs/kubefirst/civo/github/user-creation.md

 ![vault token login](../../../img/kubefirst/local/vault-token-login.png)

 Once you've provided them their initial password, they can update their own password throughout the platform by updating their user password entity in Vault.
 Anyone can change their own password, and Admins can reset anyone's password.
-These rules, just like everything else on Kubefirst, can be configured in your new gitops repository.
+These rules, just like everything else on kubefirst, can be configured in your new `gitops` repository.

 ![default user creation](../../../img/kubefirst/local/default-user-creation.png)

-The admins and developers that you add through IaC will automatically propagate to all tools due to the Vault oidc provider that's preconfigured throughout the kubefirst platform tools.
+The admins and developers that you add through IaC will automatically propagate to all tools due to the Vault OIDC provider that's preconfigured throughout the kubefirst platform tools.